vinumanikandan/R-Basics/README.md

 ## Converting normal commands a  programming language

+By assigning the data to to meaning full variaable we can reuse the variable multiple times

 ```
-x<-1
-y<-2
-z<-x+y
-z
+Num_1<-1
+Num_2<-2
+Sum_12<-Num_1+Num_2
+Sum_12
 ```
 **[1] 3**

-## Task 2: Create 3 variable 'a1,a2,a3' for 3 numbers  56,40 and 22 and create a sum of these 3 variables and store them in new variable A123 and then log2 transform A123 and store in a new variable Log_A123.
+## Task 2:
+1  Create 3 variable 'a1,a2,a3' for 3 numbers  56,40 and 22
+2. Create a sum of these 3 variables and store them in new variable A123 and
+3. Log2 transform A123 and store in a new variable Log_A123.
 Display A123 and LA123

 <details>